Professor Denny Meyer

 - 2019, Swinburne, Vice-Chancellor's Research Excellence Award, Swinburne University of Technology

-- 2014, Swinburne, FHAD Research Excellence, Swinburne University of Technology
+- 2014, Swinburne, Research Excellence, Faculty of Health, Arts and Design

 - 2011, National, ALTC Citation, Swinburne University of Technology